sasa-yovanovicc/AI-File-Assistant-Chat-with-Your-Documents/README.md

 MIT

 ---
-If this helps you reclaim your local knowledge base, give it a ⭐ and keep building.
+If this helps you reclaim your local knowledge base, give it a star and keep building.